-The ABS Partnership Project aims at strengthening the capacities of the National Biodiversity Authority (NBA), the State Biodiversity Boards (SBB), Biodiversity Management Committees (BMC), as well as the capacities of the commercial and research user groups of biological resources and associated knowledge for the effective implementation of ABS mechanisms under the Biological Diversity Act 2002, in keeping with India’s commitments under the Nagoya Protocol on ABS.
+The ABS Partnership project aims at strengthening the capacities of the National Biodiversity Authority (NBA), selected State Biodiversity Boards (SBB) and Biodiversity Management Committees (BMC).
+It also aims at creating awareness amongst commercial users of biological resources and associated traditional knowledge for the effective implementation of ABS mechanisms under the Biological Diversity Act 2002, in keeping with India’s commitments under the Nagoya Protocol on ABS.

 India is one of the 17 megadiverse countries in the world.
 With just 2.4 per cent of the world’s land area, India’s biological richness is spread across a vast range of habitats and ecosystems.
 These support 7 per cent of globally recorded species, including over 45,000 plants and 91,000 animal species—out of which many are keystone and charismatic species.
 India’s rich biological heritage coexists with over 1.2 billion people and about one-sixth of the world’s livestock population.
 For millions of Indians, therefore, biodiversity supports their very livelihoods and way of life.
 Thus, protecting and maintaining India’s rich biodiversity and natural resources is essential for achieving inclusive and sustainable development.
 India gained prominence as one of the leading countries which signed the United Nation’s Convention on Biological Diversity (CBD) in 1992 and further adopted the Nagoya Protocol in 2014.
 This led to an early set-up of a legal framework to ensure fair and equitable sharing of benefits arising from utilisation of biological resources.